Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Why does Wakayama Prefectural Government permit dolphin fishery?

-For the southern part of the prefecture, dolphin fishery is not only an important industry but also a local traditional culture, and it is conducted in a manner permitted by relevant laws so as to enable scientific management and utilization of natural resources.
+For the southern part of the prefecture, dolphin fishery is not only an important industry but also a local traditional culture, and it is conducted in accordance with relevant laws and regulations so as to enable scientific management and utilization of fishery resources.

 We believe that whales and dolphins are living marine resources which can be harvested in a sustainable manner with proper management.
-The relevant authorities control fishing activities in order not to deplete these resources excessively.
+The relevant authorities control whaling industry in order not to deplete these resources excessively.
 As for large-size cetaceans, the International Convention for the Regulation of Whaling took effect among many countries in 1948.
-The purpose of the convention is to protect living resources from extinction, and it actually assumes these cetaceans to be captured for use.
-However, even after populations of some cetacean species increased considerably and the theory that these species were threatening other fishery resources became dominant, the International Whaling Commission unreasonably refused to permit the resumption of commercial whaling.
+The purpose of the convention is to enable orderly development of whaling industry through proper protection of cetaceans, and it actually assumes these cetaceans to be captured for use.
+However, even after populations of some cetacean species increased considerably and the theory that these species were threatening other fishery resources became dominant, the purpose of this convention, which is the orderly development of whaling industry as stated, has never observed, and it has become clear that differences in opinions and positions on cetacean cannot even coexist.
 That is why Japan withdrew from this convention.
 Since 2019, Japan has conducted commercial whaling under the domestic law only in coastal waters of Japan.
-On the other hand, small-size cetaceans such as dolphins are not even covered by the above convention.
-Fishery of these cetaceans is conducted under the fishery resource jurisdiction of each country.
-In Japan, it is conducted under the supervision of prefectural governments according to the legal regulations of the Fisheries Agency.
-Of course, we believe that the regulations of the Fisheries Agency are fully based on scientific findings so that the fishery will not endanger the sustainability of small-size cetaceans.
+On the other hand, small-size cetaceans such as dolphins are not covered by the above convention.
+Fishery of these cetaceans is conducted under the jurisdiction of each country.
+In Japan, related prefectural governments including Wakayama’s permit fishing of small sized cetaceans according to relevant laws and regulations.

 Dolphin fishery is cruel.
 The governor should exercise his authority to stop it.